 The Sacred Heart Men’s Group meets regularly for spiritual development, fellowship, friendship, and service to the parish.
 In addition to monthly meetings, special events are offered during Advent, Lent, and other liturgical seasons.
 We are currently reading and reflecting upon "As One Struggling Christian to Another", a book about St. Augustine by Fr.
 Theodore Tack.
 Further details can be found in the parish bulletin or by contacting the Coordinator: Rob Hayes at email@example.com or 301-464-4306.

-Meetings are held in Whitemarch Hall on Wednesday mornings from 8:45 to 10:15 a.m.
+Meetings are held in Whitemarsh Hall on Wednesday mornings following the 8:00 Mass, 8:45-10:15 a.m.
 (September 20 through October 18) and Thursday evenings from 7:00 to 8:30 p.m.
-The Fall 2017 session begins on September 20 and 21 and ends on October 18 and 19.
-A donation of $5.00 per participant will be gratefully accepted to help cover the cost of books and materials.
+(September 21 through October 19).
+A donation of $5.00 per participant is requested to help pay for books and materials.
 Please contact the coordinator to RSVP and for questions.

 Are you interested in getting together with a group of women to explore your faith?
 If so, Sacred Heart will again be offering "Walking with Purpose."
-The Monday evening group is full, but spots are available in the Tuesday evening group which meets on CCD Tuesdays from 7:00-8:45 pm in the CCD building, starting October 11.
+There is a Monday evening group that meets in the home of a parishioner and a Tuesday evening group which meets on CCD Tuesdays from 7:00-8:45 pm in the CCD building, starting in early October.
 If there is enough interest, a Thursday morning group will be started!